Go template that properly renders delimiters for a slice of structs

 In the case of a JSON array of objects, the cleanest output would be a , separating each object without a leading or trailing comma.

-Because go template if statements are falsey in that a 0 value will evaluate to false you can write a template as → Continue reading “Go template that properly renders delimiters for a slice of structs”
+Because go template if statements are falsey in that a 0 value will evaluate to false you can write a template as follows and it will only render a comma between items as it ranges over the slice

 Convert a Slice of Any Type to a CSV in Go